mazetoken/miners/README.md

 [MAZE](https://mazetoken.github.io) is based on [Mistcoin](https://mistcoin.org)

 We can use 3 different miners ([Kasumi's](https://mistcoin.org), [Kasumi's original version compiled by Blockparty-sh and team](https://github.com/blockparty-sh/mist-miner) and [Blue's miner](https://gitlab.com/blue_mist/miner)).
-Browse code above for patched miners (e.g. BN error and unwanted BCH dust)
+You can also download pateched miners (e.g. BN error and unwanted BCH dust) from this repository

 _You wiil need to use a command line_